 Federal Work Study Program

-Vanderbilt has many opportunities for students to gain employment both at the University and at the Medical Center.
+Vanderbilt has many opportunities for students to gain employment at the University and with off-campus partners.
 Vanderbilt has close to 4,000 students employed during the academic year with approximately 20% being FWS positions.

 - The Federal Work Study Program (FWS) is a government-subsidized student employment program designed to assist students in financing their post-secondary education.Federal Work Study is different from other types of part-time jobs because your employer only has to pay a percentage of your wages – the remaining is paid by FWS.